Cookie and Harper are Adopted!

 Kirsten AL worked alongside Bandit in the November Joel Conner clinic, and said the following about this smart lady: “This sweet 26 year old has never heard the saying, ‘ you can’t teach an old dog…’ because she continues to not only learn but enjoys the…

-Alumni Update: Dale
+Alumni Update: Flynn

 Progressing with Poppy